SailingInnovationCentre/Tracking-analyser/README.md

 ## Working on the Report
 In the folder **reports** the *Power BI* files can be found.
 In the files the data from the sql server is imported.
 Per table there is a small query to change some formats and make combined id's because *Power BI* cannot deal with multi column foreign keys.

+For the `posititions` table an indexed view is made in the database.
+If there is new data available that is needed in the report a the view should be renewed.

 ## Authors